cpraveen/fem/dg2d/system_legendre/README.md

-# 2d system of conservation law
+# 2d system of conservation law on Cartesian grids

 Solves 2d system of conservation laws on Cartesian grids using Legendre basis.
-The domain need not be a rectangle, but can be anything, but the cells need to be rectangles.
+The domain need not be a rectangle, but can be anything, but the cells need to be rectangles with sides aligned with x, y axes.

 * `models/euler`: Compressible Euler equations